 Osteoarthritis.
 Sleeping sideways with the knees curled up (in the fetal position) is generally preferable.
 This position opens up the facet joints in the spine and can relieve corresponding pressure.
 Alternatively, sleeping in a reclining chair or an adjustable bed elevates the head and knees, and so relieves pressure on the facet joints.

-- Degenerative disc disease.
-Patients with pain from degenerative disc disease may prefer to sleep on their stomach as this can relieve pressure on the disc space.
-Patients may feel most comfortable using a relatively firm mattress and placing a flat pillow under the stomach and hips, which can further reduce stress on the lower back.
+Degenerative disc disease.
+Sleeping on the stomach is typically preferred, as this position can relieve pressure on the disc space.
+People with degenerative disc disease may feel most comfortable using a relatively firm mattress while placing a flat pillow under the stomach and hips.
+This can further open up the disc space and reduce stress on the lower back.

-- Spinal Stenosis.
-People with pain from spinal stenosis may prefer to sleep on their sides with their knees curled up (in the fetal position).
+Spinal Stenosis.
+With this condition, it may be preferable to sleep on the sides with the knees curled up (in the fetal position).
 This helps relieve pressure on the nerve root.
-Sleeping in a reclining chair or an adjustable bed that allows the head and knees to be elevated can also relieve pressure on the nerve.
+Sleeping in a reclining chair or an adjustable bed that allows the head and knees to remain elevated can also relieve pressure on the nerve.